microsoft/mona-saas/docs/README.md

 ## What is the subscription purchase confirmation page?

-Mona acts as a proxy between the Microsoft commercial marketplace and your SaaS app by implenting the required landing page and webhook endpoints.
+Mona acts as a proxy between the Microsoft commercial marketplace and your SaaS app by implementing the required landing page and webhook endpoints.
 When your customer confirms that they wish to purchase a subscription by clicking the __Confirm purchase__ button on the landing page, Mona redirects them to the _purchase confirmation page_.
 Essentially, this is where Mona hands new Microsoft commercial marketplace subscription purchases off to your app.

 Mona administrators can configure the purchase confirmation page URL at any time by navigating to the setup wizard (`/setup`).